 - Inspect the washer: Locate the washer inside the showerhead.
 Inspect the washer.
 If it is worn, broken, or damaged, it needs replacement.

-- Remove the old washer: Use a flathead screwdriver to take the old washer out of the showerhead.
+- Remove the old washer: Use a flathead screwdriver to remove the old washer from the showerhead.

 - Install a new washer: Insert a new washer into the showerhead where the old washer was.
 Ensure that the size and shape of the new washer are the same as the old one.

-- Reattach the showerhead: When you are done with reinstalling, reattach the showerhead.
+- Reattach the showerhead: Reattach the showerhead when you are done with reinstalling.
 Use the same method as you removed the in the beginning.
 Use an appropriate tool to tighten the showerhead.

 - Allow Flow of Water: You can now turn the water supply on to test the showerhead working.
 It is vital to figure out the results of repair.

 If you’re still experiencing leaks, the issue may be caused by a faulty valve.
-It is necessary to replace the valve or to call a professional plumber to fix the problem.
+Replacing the valve or calling a professional plumber to fix the problem is necessary.